aadilmallick/my-notes-docusaurus/docs/ai-engineering/02-antigravity-slop-mastery.md

 ### General workflow

+With antigravity 2.0, you have three powerful new tools at your disposal:

+1. **implementation plans**: still here from the last version, you can ask agy to "create an implementation plan" and it will go into plan mode for you to plan out what to do.
+2. **worktrees**: You can spawn a conversation and tell the agent to do something else in a worktree so you can work in parallel.
+3. **comment on diffs**: You can comment of file diffs and ask the agent to make changes.
+4. **slash commands**: Powerful slash commands like `/browser` allow you to urge the AI to use its browser skill to test code in the browser via Playwright.

+Here are the basic steps I use for a general workflow

-1. Prompt the AI with what you want to create, and say **create an implementation plan** for it.
+1. .
+Prompt the AI with what you want to create, and say **create an implementation plan** for it.
 2. Leave comments on the implementation plan so the AI knows what to change.
 3. When adding new changes, choose the agent to deal with the prompt in a **new worktree** as to not interrupt the main flow.

 ![](https://i.imgur.com/hYL8mvp.jpeg)

+## IDE view